Fall Colors in the Eastern Sierra: The Best Drives and Hikes!

 Rock Creek Lake in the Eastern Sierra

 Once the road changes to dirt and gets narrow, you can’t turn back until you hit the Mosquito Flat trailhead.
-When we drove the dirt portion, it was brutal, with large potholes.
+When we drove the dirt portion (in a sedan), it was brutal, with large potholes.

 But if you want to hike all or part of the Little Lakes Valley trail, drive to the end of the road, where you will find the trailhead.
 Arrive super early to nab a parking spot.